jauntybrain/flow-links-extension/POSTINSTALL.md

 The short URLs implementation is currently in progress and will be available later.

-## Missing a feature or have a question?

-Feel free to open a new issue [here](https://github.com/jauntybrain/flow-links-extension/issues).

-## Known issues
+## FAQs

-- Links take a long time to load when opened for the first time in a while due to the Cloud Functions creating a new instance for the process.
-Sadly, there is no workaround for it yet.
+- **How to make the links load faster?** Links take a long time to load when opened for the first time in a while due to the Cloud Functions having to cold-start a new instance.
+In order to overcome this, you can set the `Mininum Cloud Function Instances` parameter to be greater than 1.
+This will allow the links to load significantly faster, but **will increase Firebase costs**.

+- **I have a question, bug report, or a feature request.** Feel free to open a new issue [here](https://github.com/jauntybrain/flow-links-extension/issues).

 ## Monitoring